Kenji Tomiki: Post-war

 In 1952, he was selected as one of the members of the Kodokan Goshinjutsu Enactment Committee.
 Tomiki is perhaps best known in the judo world for his influence in the developing of Kodokan Goshin Jutsu kata.
 His work Judo is considered a classic.
 The aikido appendix to the book is thought to be the earliest English language text on aikido.

 In 1953, Tomiki along with 9 other martial art instructors were selected to tour US Air Force bases in the United States and was thus the first aikido instructor to visit the US.

-In 1954, he became a professor at Waseda University.
+In 1954, he became a economics professor at Waseda University.
+After becoming a professor, Tomiki formulated and expanded his theories concerning both kata based training methods and a particular form of free-style fighting which would put him at odds with much, but not all, of the aikido world.